The ultimate Gravity SMTP guide: Everything you need to know

 - How Gravity SMTP improves your site’s emails, with a quick hands-on look at its key features

-- How to choose the best email sending service for Gravity SMTP, with an in-depth look at all of the built-in integrations that Gravity SMTP supports
+- How to choose the best email sending service for Gravity SMTP, with an in-depth look at all 16+ of the dedicated API integrations that Gravity SMTP supports

 - How to set up Gravity SMTP with one of the dedicated integrations (SendGrid, for our example)